 is to the right of the fireplace was completely moved.

-I got the bright idea to flip it, and our sons room, so it’s in a brand new space and more organized than ever.
+I got the bright idea to flip it, with our sons room, so it was a brand new space and more organized than ever.
 Whew.
 Such a relief to have that room in order.
 There are now tons of shelves and a place for everything.

-Austin’s room is much better too, it was such a smart solution!
-Even though he stole most of my globes and the vintage fan in the process… hahaha.
+I made it over a few years ago.
+It was well worth tackling.
+It looks so clean and organized now, after years (like almost ten!) of being pretty ugly and blah.
 Whenever you make a change like that, do you wonder why you waited so long?
 I know I do!
 Especially when I did it on a zero budget.
 So nothing was holding me back, but me.
 Head slapper.

 This room got a “mostly paint makeover” and 2 of the 23 new windows we put in the home… along with a (very modestly budgeted) new commode, sink, faucets, light fixtures, hardware, flooring, mirror and accessories.
 The paint was the most integral part though.
 Lots of white paint!!

 This the image that inspired me to do something a little different in our bathroom, and that leads us to the latest look… is this!

 You can see the full before & after bathroom makeover here.
-But I’ll give you a little peek…
+But I’ll give you a little peek below…

 If you want to see how the kitchen looked when we bought the house and how far it’s come, you’ll want to check out this post right here to see the very bad beginnings.
+It’s pretty shocking!

 We made the countertop in the sun room.
 It’s changed a bit since we first installed it.
 I’ve been trying to go neutral so I have even more decorating freedom.